tp7309/TTPassGen/README.rst

    so on.
--  support all characters or words(from wordlist option) that can make up a password, some built-in charset has been provided, such as alphabetical lists and numeric lists.
+-  support all characters or words(from wordlist option) that can make up a password, some built-in charset has been provided, such as alphabetical list and numeric list.
 -  you can specify the order and frequency of each element in the word.
 -  simple rule format, and easy to use, rule could be defined similar regex's style.